vdn-projects/vn-stock-analyzer/README.md

     > `python vn_stock/task/setup_database.py`

-## Scenarios concerns and solution
+## Future improvement
-* Data Increased by 100x: move data storage to AWS Redshift which is designed to handling columnar store for better performance.
+* When data increased by 100x: move data storage to AWS Redshift which is designed to handling columnar store for better performance.
-* The pipeline would be run on a daily basis by 7 am every day: easily setting with Airflow scheduler.
-The current one is sheduled on 8AM and 8 PM daily.
 * The database needed to be accessed by 100+ people: when the user access increase, it is necessary to setup the role and group for particular purpose (view/modify) to enhance the security management and performance effectiveness.
 Refer here: [Managing PostgreSQL users](https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/)
+* Integrate Spark for ticker analytic
+* Crawl more data source to enhance the data features